 TAKE THE FIRST STEP

 Start with a simple ‘hello’ to the postman, a ‘good morning’ to a neighbor and see where it takes you.
-Don’t wait for others to approach you and if they seem too busy to answer then don’t take it as a personal rejection.
+Don’t wait for others to approach you and, if they seem too busy to answer, don’t take it as a personal rejection.
 Congratulate yourself on your courage and keep at it!

 TAKE AN INTEREST

 Once you have overcome your personal boundaries in greeting others then start to notice and comment on everyday events around you.
 You might notice someone picking up a book you have read in a library or a favorite magazine in a shop.
 Don’t be afraid to comment on it to them and listen to their responses.
 Lonely people often isolate themselves to the point where they close themselves off to others opinions for fear of not fitting in.
 Listening is the first important step in being heard.

 BUILD YOUR CONFIDENCE

 So now that you’re chatting with others, albeit small talk, it’s time to take the next step and join a group geared around a subject that interests you.
 I know all too well that it takes tremendous courage to walk into a room full of strangers for the first time but, as mentioned above, understanding that you are not alone in your feelings and reservations, is key to finding the confidence to do it and to ultimately build the relationships you deserve.

 Once you have made initial contact with people in the group and have gone through the process of getting to know them a little better, then push yourself to make a phone call, email or message one or more of them whose details you have hopefully exchanged.
 Friendship, like everything worthwhile in life, takes time, work and commitment.
 It doesn’t just happen without any participation from you but the results of your efforts can be so emotionally fulfilling that, in the end, they are their own reward.